-(6) Appendix IX to Part 200—Hospital Cost Principles.
+(6) Appendix IX to Part 200 - Hospital Cost Principles.

-(f) In addition to the procedures outlined in the appendices in paragraph (e) of this section, any non-Federal entity that does not have a current negotiated (including provisional) rate, except for those non-Federal entities described in appendix VII to this part, paragraph D.1.b, may elect to charge a de minimis rate of 10% of modified total direct costs (MTDC) which may be used indefinitely.
-No documentation is required to justify the 10% de minimis indirect cost rate.
-As described in § 200.403, costs must be consistently charged as either indirect or direct costs, but may not be double charged or inconsistently charged as both.
-If chosen, this methodology once elected must be used consistently for all Federal awards until such time as a non-Federal entity chooses to negotiate for a rate, which the non-Federal entity may apply to do at any time.
+(f) De minimis rate.
+Recipients and subrecipients that do not have a current Federal negotiated indirect cost rate (including provisional rate) may elect to charge a de minimis rate of up to 15 percent of modified total direct costs (MTDC).
+The recipient or subrecipient is authorized to determine the appropriate rate up to this limit.
+Federal agencies and pass-through entities may not require recipients and subrecipients to use a de minimis rate lower than the negotiated indirect cost rate or the rate elected pursuant to this subsection unless required by Federal statute or regulation.
+The de minimis rate must not be applied to cost reimbursement contracts issued directly by the Federal Government in accordance with the FAR.
+Recipients and subrecipients are not required to use the de minimis rate.
+When applying the de minimis rate, costs must be consistently charged as either direct or indirect costs and may not be double charged or inconsistently charged as both.
+The de minimis rate does not require documentation to justify its use and may be used indefinitely.
+Once elected, the recipient or subrecipient must use the de minimis rate for all Federal awards until the recipient or subrecipient chooses to receive a negotiated rate.

-(g) Any non-Federal entity that has a current federally-negotiated indirect cost rate may apply for a one-time extension of the rates in that agreement for a period of up to four years.
-This extension will be subject to the review and approval of the cognizant agency for indirect costs.
-If an extension is granted the non-Federal entity may not request a rate review until the extension period ends.
-At the end of the 4-year extension, the non-Federal entity must re-apply to negotiate a rate.
-Subsequent one-time extensions (up to four years) are permitted if a renegotiation is completed between each extension request.
+(g) One-time extension of indirect rates.
+A recipient or subrecipient with a current Federal negotiated indirect cost rate may apply for a one-time extension of that agreement for up to four years.
+This extension will be subject to review and approval by the cognizant agency for indirect costs.
+If this extension is granted, the recipient or subrecipient may not request a rate review until the extension period ends.
+The recipient or subrecipient must re-apply to negotiate a new rate when the extension ends.
+After a new rate has been negotiated, the recipient or subrecipient may again apply for a one-time extension of the new rate in accordance with this paragraph.

-(h) The federally negotiated indirect rate, distribution base, and rate type for a non-Federal entity (except for the Indian tribes or tribal organizations, as defined in the Indian Self Determination, Education and Assistance Act, 25 U.S.C.
-450b(1)) must be available publicly on an OMB-designated Federal website.

 § 200.415 Required certifications.

-Required certifications include:

-(a) To assure that expenditures are proper and in accordance with the terms and conditions of the Federal award and approved project budgets, the annual and final fiscal reports or vouchers requesting payment under the agreements must include a certification, signed by an official who is authorized to legally bind the non-Federal entity, which reads as follows: “By signing this report, I certify to the best of my knowledge and belief that the report is true, complete, and accurate, and the expenditures, disbursements and cash receipts are for the purposes and objectives set forth in the terms and conditions of the Federal award.
+(a) Financial reports must include a certification, signed by an official who is authorized to legally bind the recipient, which reads as follows: “By signing this report, I certify to the best of my knowledge and belief that the report is true, complete, and accurate, and the expenditures, disbursements and cash receipts are for the purposes and objectives set forth in the terms and conditions of the Federal award.
 I am aware that any false, fictitious, or fraudulent information, or the omission of any material fact, may subject me to criminal, civil or administrative penalties for fraud, false statements, false claims or otherwise.
-(U.S. Code Title 18, Section 1001 and Title 31, Sections 3729–3730 and 3801–3812).”
+(U.S. Code Title 18, Section 1001 and Title 31, Sections 3729-3730 and 3801-3812).”

+(b) Subrecipients under the Federal award must certify to the pass-through entity whenever applying for funds, requesting payment, and submitting financial reports: “I certify to the best of my knowledge and belief that the information provided herein is true, complete, and accurate.
+I am aware that the provision of false, fictitious, or fraudulent information, or the omission of any material fact, may subject me to criminal, civil, or administrative consequences including, but not limited to violations of U.S. Code Title 18, Sections 2, 1001, 1343 and Title 31, Sections 3729-3730 and 3801-3812.”
+Each such certification must be maintained pursuant to the requirements of § 200.334.
+This paragraph applies to all tiers of subrecipients.

-(b) Certification of cost allocation plan or indirect (F&A) cost rate proposal.
-Each cost allocation plan or indirect (F&A) cost rate proposal must comply with the following:
+(c) Certification of cost allocation plan or indirect cost rate proposal.
+Each cost allocation plan or indirect cost rate proposal must comply with the following: